universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

 Each Exercise should start by you creating a new job from the template (path: `/mnt/shared/public/workshops/HPC-Workshop/exercise2/templates/`), copying the default job script into a new script and correcting issues.

-8. SGE to SLURM SMP
+8. SLURM SMP

     - Template: `slurm_openmp`
     - Description:
         A simple multithread python execution

-1. SGE to SLURM MPI
+1. SLURM MPI

     - Template: `slurm_mpi`
     - Description: A Simple 2 proc MPI job.